Lacrosse: Other

 The European Lacrosse Federation (ELF) was established in 1995 and held the first European Lacrosse Championships that year.
 Originally an annual event, it is now held every four years, in between FIL's men's and women's championships.
 In 2004, 12 men's and 6 women's teams played in the tournament, making it the largest international lacrosse event of the year.
 The last men's tournament was in 2016, when 24 countries participated.
 England won its ninth gold medal out of the ten tournaments played.
 2015 was the last women's tournament, when 17 teams participated in the Czech Republic.
 England won its sixth gold medal, with Wales earning silver and Scotland bronze.
 These three countries from Great Britain have dominated the women's championships, earning all but three medals since the tournament began in 1996.
 There are currently 29 members of the ELF, they make up the majority of nations in the FIL.

 The Asia Pacific Lacrosse Union was founded in 2004 by Australia, Hong Kong, South Korea and Japan.
 It currently has 12 members and holds the Asia Pacific Championship for both men's and women's teams every two years.

-Lacrosse was played in the World Games for the first time at the 2017 World Games held in Poland.
+Lacrosse, in 10 x 10 format, was played in the World Games for the first time at the 2017 World Games held in Poland.
 Only women's teams took part in the competition.
 The United States won the gold medal defeating Canada in the finals.
 Australia won the bronze medal match.
 The Haudenosaunee Nationals women's lacrosse team could not participate.

-Both men and women tournaments consisting of the 6v6 version played on smaller fields were held in the 2022 World Games in Birmingham, Alabama, USA.
+Both men and women tournaments, in sixes format, were held in the 2022 World Games in Birmingham, Alabama, USA.
+Women tournament will be played again, in same format, in 2025 World games.